Good Life Residents

 Internship Details

 • The internship will take place over two 12-week blocks in the fall and spring academic semesters.
-The first cohort of interns will start the program in spring 2026 and complete the program in fall 2026.
+The interns will start the program in fall 2026 and complete the program in spring 2027.

-• Students will work and train for at least 10 hours/week and up to 25 hours/week, with a set stipend of $25/hour.
+• Students will work and train for at least 10 hours/week and up to 16 hours/week, with a set stipend of $25/hour.
 Students will choose the number of hours that best suits their schools’ requirements for external funding and their own schedules.
-Depending on their weekly hour commitment, each student receives between $3,000 and $7,500 per semester.

 • The internship is remote, but a hybrid option is available for students who live in the DC or NYC metro areas.